SteveRoss2023/KewlKidsOrgMobile/Docs/HTTP2_DISABLE_IMPACT.md

 ## When You Might Want HTTP/2 Back

 Only re-enable HTTP/2 if:
-1. ✅ You're on a different network (not Shaw Cable)
+1. âœ… You're on a different network (not Shaw Cable)
-2. ✅ You've confirmed your network fully supports HTTP/2
+2. âœ… You've confirmed your network fully supports HTTP/2
-3. ✅ You're not experiencing connection issues
+3. âœ… You're not experiencing connection issues
-4. ✅ You're making many small, parallel requests (unlikely with Cursor)
+4. âœ… You're making many small, parallel requests (unlikely with Cursor)

 ## Bottom Line